bryanchriswhite/ruby-libstorj/README.md

 ### Run tests:
 #### First create spec/helpers/options.yml !
-For the moment the test suite doesn't start it's own mock backend but it does parse whatever's in the `spec/helpsers/options.yml` file to initialize `LibStorj::Ext::Storj::Env` accordingly.
+For the moment, the test suite doesn't start it's own mock backend but it does parse whatever's in the `spec/helpsers/options.yml` file to initialize `LibStorj::Ext::Storj::Env` to connect via http/https.

 You can copy [`spec/helpers/options.yml.example`](./spec/helpers/options.yml.example) and modify it for your use:
 ```bash